Contents

 We will train our resources to improve their financial and data analytics skills.
 This will require training and continuous collaboration with finance.

-5. Make Technology The Backbone Of Procurement Transformation
+Making Technology The Backbone Of Procurement Transformation

-So it is important to prioritize the technology investments.
+So, it is important to prioritize the technology investments.
 Generally, procurement technology can be divided into upstream and downstream technologies.

 Technology and procurement transformation